 Mobile HDR got off to something of a false start.
 When Samsung announced the Galaxy Note 7 in 2016, it also announced that it had equipped the super-sized smartphone with an HDR display and that glorious movies would be streamed to your phone for enjoyment anytime, anywhere.

-Fast-forward to 2017, and mobile HDR is back on the agenda, spearheaded by the launch of the LG G6.
+Fast-forward to 2017, and mobile HDR is back on the agenda, spearheaded by the launch of the LG G6 early in the year and swiftly followed by the Sony Xperia XZ Premium, LG V30 and the Samsung Galaxy Note 8, among other devices.

 Here's everything you need to know about the latest step in mobile entertainment.